daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 *Screenshot 1: NETCONF Lab overview in Cisco Modeling Labs.*

 {: style="text-align: justify" }
-Each of the three devices which are Router1, Router2, and Nexus1, have their own BGP AS and neighbor configurations on all interfaces except the management interfaces.
-In my previous blog post I validated the changes using [Cisco YANG Suite](https://developer.cisco.com/yangsuite/){:target="_blank"} with the build-in function to run RPCs to the devices.
+Each of the three devices which are *Router1*, *Router2*, and *Nexus1*, have their own BGP AS and neighbor configurations on all interfaces except the management interfaces.
+In my previous blog post I validated the changes using Cisco YANG Suite with the build-in function to run RPCs to the devices in the web browser.
 This is not a very efficient way to validate the configuration changes and BGP neighbors.
 Now let's continue where I ended and validate that the configuration changes were applied in a programmatic way.

 ### Validating IOS-XE config using the Native YANG model